iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend Remastered.md

 We try to remake a previous passage [[Gradient Descend, Smoothness]] but go more in depth into the related ideas, because this smoothness conditions goes beyond what is employed in the proof for the smooth gradient, it's also used in envelope method, such as the forward backwards envelope for non-smooth added with smooth objectives.

-**Characterization of optimality**:
+**Optimality, Assumptions, Results**:

-1. $\Vert x - x^+\Vert$
+1. Minimizer exists, measure with  $\Vert x - x^+\Vert$
-2. $f(x) - f(x^+)$
+2. Minimum exists, measure with $f(x) - f(x^+)$
-3. $\Vert \nabla f(x)\Vert$ when we have smooth function.
+3. $\Vert \nabla f(x)\Vert$, when we have smooth function.

-The first 2 is hard and requires stronger assumptions than the last one.
+The optimality conditions are listed in order of how strong they are.
 However, the last one might be dependent on other assumption about the algorithm to show that it converges to something, to make matter worse, the gradient alone cannot perfectly characterize optimality, indicating that algorithm that decreases (3.) must have edge cases where it fails.
+It's a bad measure of optimality globally.

 ---
 ### **The Smooth Descend Frameworks**

 The main idea is to create an upper bounding function and then minimize the upper bounding function to attain the next point for the gradient descend method.
-Suppose that $f$ is smooth globally (both from above and below!) with a constant that is $\le \beta$, then:
+Suppose that $f$ is smooth globally (both from above and below!) with a constant that is $\le \beta$, then the smoothness characterizations provides

 $$
 \begin{aligned}